narukeh/research_unix_v7/README.md

 - File `pdp11`: Its from [archlinux](https://archlinux.org/packages/community/x86_64/simh/) repo, `simh` version 3.11.1-2.
 Use this if your distro doesnt have the `simh` package, or if it wont work with this project.
 This is a x86_64 binary.
 [SimH Github Repo](https://github.com/simh/simh/)
 - File `rp06-0.disk` is the "disk" of the system.
 Thats where the system is installed. make a copy of it for backup.
 - Files `nboot.ini` and `tapei.ini` are configs for the SimH emulator.
 - Directory `www.tuhs.org/`: i literaly `wget --no-parent -r https://www.tuhs.org/Archive/Distributions/Research/Keith_Bostic_v7/`.
-So you have everything you need if you want to to it yourself.
+So you have everything you need if you want to do it yourself.
 - Directory `docs/`:
 	- File `Installing_v7_on_SIMH__gunkies.org__.html` is all you need to follow.
 Is a readable form, i link to the original, and original archive.
 	- File `research-unix-7-pdp11-45.pdf` is recommended from the gunkies wiki page.
 If you want to customize/tailor the system, follow this pdf.